sandy-onori/Project-Java-and-Web-Development-/README.md

 Now from the Command Prompt you need to change directory using the cd command and move inside the `myapp` folder uploaded with this project.
 For example if you extracted the myapp folder on the desktop the command will be: `cd %userprofile%\Desktop\myapp`

-Again from the Command Prompt run the command `npm install` to install all the dependencies listed in `package.json` file that inside the myapp folder.
+Again from the Command Prompt run the command `npm install` to install all the dependencies listed in `package.json` file that inside the node_modules folder.

 ## Starting the servers and browser